Rose-Sushma/Rose-Sushma/README.md

-- 👋 Hi, I’m @Rose-Sushma a Data Engineer.
+- 👋 Hi, I’m @Rose-Sushma a Data Engineer, a Data Analyst.
 - 👀 I’m interested in playing with data using my strength SQL.
 A most sincere and hardworker.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate with new Teams